 First, let’s set the record straight; social media is not free.
 The amount of time you spend building content and distributing it on ‘free’ social platforms has a cost – your salary.
 So it’s important to squeeze as much value out of your efforts.

 I’m not a fan of Likes; they’re too ephemeral.
 People Like a social media post and 10 seconds later they’ve forgotten about it.
-You also have to question what they are liking; it’s unlikely they have clicked a link, gone to your website, read an article and then gone back to the social media platform to click the Like button (!).
+You also have to question what they are liking; it’s rare they have clicked a link, gone to your website, read an article, and then gone back to the social media platform to click the Like button (!).

-Here’s some advice that will help drive traffic to your website, which is a more valuable outcome.
+Here’s some advice (mostly B2B) that will help drive traffic to your website, which is a more valuable outcome.

 1. Produce quality, not quantity